Matao-Designs/gver-poc/README.md

   * It must persist.
 * Metrics/Analytics
   * We should determine the minimum required, in the name of speed and simplification.
+  * Determine if we need to keep the data-id attributes - they may be useful for automation scripts, as suggested by Spark.
 * LTC
   * Is this just part of the metrics story?